afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 - In this module, you will learn about `the motion planning` problem in autonomous driving.
 - `The motion planning problem` is the task of navigating the ego vehicle to its destination in a safe and comfortable manner while following the rules of the road.
 - As discussed in the first course of this specialization, this task can be decomposed into a hierarchy of optimization problems.
 Each of which will have different constraints and objectives.
 - By the end of this module, you should have an understanding of the types of subproblems that need to be solved when performing motion planning for autonomous driving.
-In this video, we will discuss the autonomous driving mission.
+- In this lesson, we will discuss *the autonomous driving mission*.

 ### Lesson 1: Driving Missions, Scenarios, and Behaviour